Milk (The 1975 song)

 "Milk" is a song by English band the 1975, originally included as a hidden track on the band's second extended play (EP), Sex (2012).
-The song was written by George Daniel, Matthew Healy, Adam Hann and Ross MacDonald.
+The song was written by Matty Healy, George Daniel, Adam Hann and Ross MacDonald.
 The 1975 produced it alongside Michael and Robert Coles.
 In 2013, the song served as the B-side on a limited edition 7-inch vinyl single for the Neighbourhood's "No Grey".
 A remastered version of the song was released as a standalone track on 6 October 2017.

 A pop rock song, "Milk" contains elements of electro and shoegaze.
 The song is characterised by its extensive use of guitars, while the lyrics deal with themes of drugs.
 Upon release, the song received generally positive reviews from contemporary music critics, who praised its inclusion as a hidden track.
 The song has since become a fan-favourite among the 1975's fanbase.
 To promote the song, the band performed it live at London's Garage during a February 2019 charity show in support of War Child.

 Background and composition

 In 2012, the 1975 began a process of releasing three extended plays (EP) leading to their eponymous debut album (2013).
 The band's second EP Sex was released on 19 November 2012 and includes "Milk" as a hidden track.
 The song was later included on the deluxe version of The 1975.
 Coinciding with their first headlining tour in 2013, American band the Neighbourhood released three limited-edition 7-inch vinyl singles, with the B-sides containing songs from their supporting acts.
 For the shows featuring the 1975, "No Grey" was released as the A-side while "Milk" was selected as the B-side.
 The pressing was extremely limited and sold only at the aforementioned shows, prompting fans of the 1975 to request a re-press.
 Although Healy did not know "that [the vinyl single] was so requested", he was against releasing more since the limited pressing makes the original copies "more special and valuable".
 Without a proper announcement, the 1975 uploaded a remastered standalone version of "Milk" to music streaming services on 6 October 2017.

 Musically, "Milk" is a guitar-heavy pop rock song that contains elements of electro and shoegaze, and has a length of two minutes and thirteen seconds.
+The composition was heavily inspired by electronic group M83, borrowing many elements from the 2008 single Graveyard Girl.
 It represents the last two minutes and twelve seconds of "You", the final track on Sex.
-The song was written by George Daniel, Matthew Healy, Adam Hann and Ross MacDonald, while the band handled the production alongside Michael and Robert Coles.
+The song was written by George Daniel, Matty Healy, Adam Hann and Ross MacDonald, while the band handled the production alongside Michael and Robert Coles.
 Lyrically, the track incorporates themes of drugs and sex.